rsvim/rfc/1-TUI/3-Layout.md

 So after took a look at these use cases, we can summarize our requirements about layout system in Rsvim:

 1. We can split a parent widget (rectangle) into `N` continuous small child rectangles either horizontally or vertically.
 2. We can apply some strategy on these child rectangles to tell them what position they should be.
-For the strategy, we can leverage the [CSS Flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_flexible_box_layout/Basic_concepts_of_flexbox) strategy, since it is quite close to our use cases.
+For the strategy, we can leverage the [CSS Flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_flexible_box_layout/Basic_concepts_of_flexbox) layout, since it is quite close to our use cases.

 ## Library & Framework